-I am interested in monetary, financial and macroeconomics, and in economic policy issues generally.
-My main interest is in private money and free banking or laissez-faire financial and monetary systems, but I am also interested in financial regulation, central banking, financial risk management, risk disclosure, pensions and longevity risk.
+I am interested in monetary, financial and macroeconomics, and in political economy generally.
+My main interest is in free banking or laissez-faire financial systems and private money, but I am also interested in central banking and financial regulation, monetary economics, macroeconomics, sound money, financial risk management, pensions/PensionMetrics and mortality and longevity risk.

-Recent projects include central bank stress tests, the War on Cash, digital currency, Napoleonic war finance, living with unreliable mortality data (a big problem in the life actuarial field), modelling socio-economic differences in Danish mortality and post-Brexit UK trade policy.
+Recent projects include bank capital adequacy, central bank stress tests, Brexit, the War on Cash, digital currency, Napoleonic war finance, living with unreliable mortality data (a big problem in the life actuarial field) and modelling socio-economic differences in Danish mortality.

-I am also affiliated with the following policy institutes: I am a senior fellow of the Adam Smith Institute (London), an adjunct scholar at the Cato Institute (Washington), a member of Economists for Free Trade (formerly Economists for Brexit), a research fellow of the Independent Institute (Oakland, CA), and a member of the academic advisory board of the Institute of Economic Affairs (London).
+I am an adjunct scholar at the Cato Institute (Washington), a senior fellow of the Adam Smith Institute (London) and of the Cobden Centre for Honest Money and Social Progress, a member of Economists for Free Trade (formerly Economists for Brexit), a research fellow of the Independent Institute (Oakland, CA), and a member of the academic advisory board of the Institute of Economic Affairs (London).
 I also work with Cobden Partners (London), the Istituto Bruno Leoni (Turin) and Sofia Business School (Sofia, Bulgaria).

 BA (First Class Honours), University of Sheffield (1980); MA (Economics), University of Western Ontario (1981); PhD (Economics), University of Sheffield (1988).

 I am sorry but I am unable to take on any PhD supervisions for the time being.

 Durham University Business School, Mill Hill Lane, Durham DH1 3LB, United Kingdom.

 If you wish to contact me, my preferred contact in the first instance is firstname.lastname@example.org.